jay-johnson/docker-sphinx-bootstrap/README.rst

 1. Automatic **sitemap.xml** creation

 When the container starts or you `manually rebuild the html content`_ it will `automatically build`_ a ``sitemap.xml`` from any files ending with a ``.rst`` extension in the repository's root directory.
-This file is stored in the environment varaible ``ENV_DOC_OUTPUT_DIR`` directory.
+This file is stored in the environment variable ``ENV_DOC_OUTPUT_DIR`` directory.
 This is handy when you want to integrate your site into the `Google Search Console`_ and it should look similar to: http://jaypjohnson.com/sitemap.xml

 .. _reStructuredText Markup: http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html
 .. _python Sphinx bootstrap: https://github.com/ryan-roemer/sphinx-bootstrap-theme